dilrukshax/Real-Estate-Marketplace/README.md

 - **Property Marketplace:** Effortlessly list, search, and explore a diverse range of properties.
 - **Detailed Property Views:** Comprehensive property details, including image galleries for a vivid experience.
 - **Inquiry Management:** Convenient contact forms for property-related inquiries.
-- **User and Admin Dashboards:** Personalized dashboards for users to manage listings and inquiries, and an admin dashboard for overall system control.

 ## Technologies Used
 - **Front-end:** Crafted with love using HTML, CSS, and JavaScript.
 - **Back-end:** Powered by the dynamic duo of Node.js and Express.js.
-- **Database:** MongoDB, ensuring seamless data management.
+- **Database:** MongoDB and Firebase, ensuring seamless data management.

 ## Installation